-DOJ won't seek delay as AT&T nears completion of Time Warner takeover
+DOJ won't seek delay as AT&T-Time Warner near completion of merger

 Continue Reading Below

-The latest development came in a joint filing two days after U.S. District Court Judge Richard Leon approved the $85 billion deal, rejecting the government’s argument that a combination of AT&T and Time Warner would harm consumers.
+The latest development came in a joint filing two days after U.S. District Court Judge Richard Leon approved the $85 billion deal, rejecting the government’s argument that a combination of the telecom and media giants would harm consumers.

-Leon, who allowed the deal to proceed without conditions, urged DOJ attorneys to avoid filing a stay, which would have delayed the deal’s completion.
-The DOJ is considering an appeal of the ruling.
+Leon, who allowed the deal to proceed without conditions, urged DOJ attorneys to avoid filing a stay, which would have delayed the deal’s completion while the government considered appealing the ruling.

+A DOJ official said the government continues to evaluate its options regarding an appeal.

+On Wednesday, FOX Business reported that DOJ officials felt Leon didn’t like the case and they would have been successful with another judge.

 What do you think?